• Facebook

 A plate of ropa vieja served with rice and black beans.

-I have a great local Cuban restaurant that makes the best ropa vieja – it’s perfectly tender with the most amazing savory flavor.
+I have a great local Cuban restaurant that makes the best ropa vieja – it’s perfectly tender shredded beef with the most amazing savory flavor.
 I’ve since learned how to make this dish at home, and I have to say, my version is just as good as what you’d get at a restaurant!

 Ingredients in glass bowls including onions, bell pepper, olives and seasonings.